-Research has identified that inter-node interference is one of the most important causes of performance degradation in wireless multi-hop networks.
-Hence, the research for analytical models for estimating the amount of inter-node interference in different wireless networks, has received a lot of attention over the past few years.
-The interest is expected to increase due to the advent of new architectures and communication technologies, such as wireless networks sharing the same frequency band (unlicensed), infrastructure-less wireless networks and ultra-wideband systems [6].

-Hence, the modeling of inter-node interference in inter-working multi-hop wireless networks is an important step toward the analysis, design and deployment of such networks.
+Research has identified that INI is one of the most important causes of performance degradation in wireless multi-hop networks.
+Hence, the research for analytical models for estimating INI in different wireless networks, has received a lot of attention over the past few years.
+The interest is expected to increase due to the advent of new architectures and communication technologies, e.g. wireless networks sharing the same frequency band (unlicensed), infrastructure-less wireless networks and ultra-wideband systems [6].
+The modeling of INI for inter-working multi-hop wireless networks is an important step towards the design, analysis and deployment of such networks.
 Recent research papers such as [6], [7] [8], [9] [10], and [11] have developed models for interference in wireless networks.
-In [13], models for inter-node interference for aloha MAC protocol and the "Per-route" Carrier Sense Multiple Access (PR-CSMA) MAC protocols were derived.
+In [13], INI models for aloha MAC protocol and the "Per-route" Carrier Sense Multiple Access (PR-CSMA) MAC protocols were derived.
 Also, in [14], the effect of interference in ALOHA ad-hoc network was investigated.
-In [15], a model for calculating interference in multi-hop wireless networks using CSMA for medium access control was proposed.
-In [7], Busson et al, proposed the use of Mat'ern point process and Simple Sequential Inhibition (SSI) point process, for the modeling of interference distribution in the case of CSMA/CA networks.
-In [12], the authors put forth a mathematical model for interference in cognitive radio networks, in wireless packet networks and in networks consisting of narrowband and ultra-wide band wireless nodes.
-[10] explained the analysis of interference in wireless ad-hoc networks with distributed MIMO.
+In [15], a model was proposed for calculating interference in multi-hop wireless networks using CSMA for medium access control.
+[7] presented the use of Mat'ern point process and Simple Sequential Inhibition (SSI) point process, for the modeling of interference distribution in CSMA/CA networks.
+The authors in [12] put forth a mathematical model for interference in cognitive radio networks, wireless packet networks and networks consisting of narrowband and ultra-wide band wireless nodes.
 The research work in [11] presented a statistical model of interference in wireless networks, in which the power of the nearest interferer is used as a major performance indicator instead of the total interference power.
-The authors argued that at low outage region, the power of the nearest interferer and the total interference power have the same statistics so that the former is an accurate approximation of the latter.
-[8] provided the characterization of interference in cognitive radio networks.

 These related research works have developed interference models for particular networks and they have assumed different network scenarios and different network topologies.
 For example, the model presented in [15] was specifically for ad-hoc networks in hexagonal network topology.
-Such deterministic placement of nodes (square, rectangular and hexagonal) may be applicable where the locations of nodes are known or they are constrained to a particular structure.
-However, the deterministic placement of nodes is not realistic for interworking multi-hop wireless networks.
-Therefore, the interference models developed in research works based on deterministic location of nodes will not be applicable in interworking multi-hop wireless networks where topology could be arbitrary.

-Although, some of the research works mentioned have actually used stochastic models for nodes' locations, yet the interference models are inclined towards specific combinations of propagation models, spatial location of nodes, transmission technologies and multiple access schemes [12], These constraints make the results from the models not to be easily realizable in other wireless technologies where the parameters may differ.
+Such deterministic placement of nodes (square, rectangular and hexagonal) may be applicable where the locations of nodes are known or constrained to a particular structure.
+However, the deterministic placement of nodes is not realistic for inter-working multi-hop wireless networks.
+Although, some of the research works mentioned have used stochastic models for nodes' locations, yet the interference models are inclined towards specific transmission technologies and multiple access schemes [12].
+These constraints make the results obtained in these research works not to be easily realizable in other wireless technologies where parameters may differ.